-Demons In The Desert

-[The Correct Way Of Thinking]
+Demons In The Desert [The Correct Way Of Thinking]

-NCE UPON A TIME there were two merchants, who were friends.
+Once upon a time there were two merchants, who were friends.
 Both of them were getting ready for business trips to sell their merchandise, so they had to decide whether to travel together.
 They agreed that, since each had about 500 carts, and they were going to the same place along the same road, it would be too crowded to go at the same time.